Journalism

 2015: "Reality change and check", The Lancet

---review of film, Steve Jobs
+--review of a film about the co-founder of Apple, Steve Jobs

 2016: "Artist and empire", History Today